mlaricheva/excel1/content/tasks.md

 Step 2
 {: .label .label-step}
 Get the total number of test takers using `SUMIF()`;

-**Hint**:  Use "Data!" in front of the cell name (e.g. Data!C2) to reference a cell from the sheet named Data
+**Hint**:  Use "Data!" in front of the cell name (e.g. Data!C2) to reference a cell from the sheet named Data.

 <details>
 <summary>Answer (click to open)</summary>
 <br>